sandinmyjoints/requests-review/review.rst

   session = requests.Session()
   session.post(host+url, data=data)

+I am naming my variables clearly, according to what data they hold.
+I am structuring the code in a way that indicates the flow of execution.
+Requests helps me here: the final two lines that create a new session correspond to how I think of creating a session: create an object that represents the session, then start the session with the remote computer via HTTP.
+The equivalent in urllib2 would be much messier and more verbose.

 I truly want future readers--myself and others--to understand exactly what that code is doing, with no ambiguities.
 And there will be future readers.
 I'll be re-reading it in six months when I want to add a new feature in another part of